zeitgeistpm/documentation/docs/learn/parimutuel.md

 ### Claiming Rewards

 Suppose an informant holds $x$ units of the parimutuel share for the outcome
 $A$.
-If the market resolve to some outcome not equal to $A$, then the informants shares are completely worthless; if the market resolves to $A$, then the informant receives $xr$ units of collateral from the pot, where $r$ is the ratio between the amount wagered on $A$ and the total amount wagered on any outcome.
+If the market resolves to some outcome not equal to $A$, then the informants shares are completely worthless; if the market resolves to $A$, then the informant receives $xr$ units of collateral from the pot, where $r$ is the ratio between the amount wagered on $A$ and the total amount wagered on any outcome.
 A